After we were seated, we started with drinks (at least Professor Lebrun and I did — my employer seldom drank).

 I shrugged.
 “Maybe it is by now, but I’d bet not.
 Remember, Rhonda’s position is that this was a suicide, and that the man was alone on the roof when he died.
 If there was no crime, then it’s not evidence.”

 My employer nodded.
-“From what you’ve said, Rhonda is very focused on the death at the Devane house, and, apparently, indifferent to the death on Main Street.”
+“From what you’ve said, Rhonda is very focused on the death at the Devane house, and, as far as we can tell, indifferent to the death on Main Street.”

 “That appears to be the case.”